szepeviktor/phpcs-ruleset-validator/README.md

 ```

 You can use any key in `with`.
+There are two special keys
-There is one special key for non-default PHPCS shema path: `xml_phpcs_schema`.
+1. for non-default PHPCS shema path: `xml_phpcs_schema`
+2. and for XML file indentation string: `xmllint_indent`